 Chastelyn debuted with 150 baby girls in 2009.
 Inspired by Chastelyn Rodriguez, a contestant on the TV beauty pageant “Nuestra Belleza Latina 2009.”

-While I was gathering one-hit wonders recently for a post, I found a whole bunch of typos like Christop and Alexandr among the top U.S. baby names of 1989.
+While doing some name research recently, I noticed a whole bunch of typos like “Christop” and “Alexandr” among the top 1,000 U.S. baby names of 1989.

-I figured all the typos must be coming from a single source, so I checked the top baby names of some of the larger states.
+I figured all the typos must be coming from a single source, so I checked the SSA’s state-by-state data, starting with the larger states.
 Didn’t see anything in California, didn’t see anything in Texas…but then I checked New York, and there they were: